NazmulAlamShawon/shawonkst15/README.md

 ## 🚀 About Me
- # Nazmul Alam 👋 I'm a full stack developer...
+ # Nazmul Alam 👋 I'm a front end developer...

 I'm Nazmul from Bangladesh, and I am working with  Design and Development.
 I am so much loving to react js and react native.
 Learning is my passion, I love to learn new things..

 ## 🛠 Skills
-HTML,CSS, JAVASCRIPT,REACT.JS, REACT-NATIVE.JS,  JSON,FIGMA..
+HTML,CSS, JAVASCRIPT,REACT.JS, REACT-NATIVE.JS, JSON, FIGMA..